mvolkmann/blog/src/zig.md

 - no exceptions; functions that can fail must return an error value (typically an enum?)
 - comptime blocks run at compile time; takes the place of preprocessor directives and macros
 - comptime variables are initialized at compile time
-- supports LLVM cross-compilation to integrate with C and C++
 - has a builtin testing framework that uses the `test` keyword followed by a description string and a block of code that implements the test; enter `zig test {file-path}` to run the tests in a given file
-- builds executables with `zig build-exe {file-path}`; flags can specify how the code should be optimized (for size, speed, speed and runtime safety, or none for debugging)
 - `zig cc` is an alternate C/C++ compiler
   - can build a platform-specific executable for the current platform
   - can build an executable for a specified platform
   - can find bugs that standard C/C++ compilers do not

-To install, download a platform-specific zip file and unzip it.
-In macOS, enter “brew install zig”.

-A recommended learning resource is ziglings at https://github.com/ratfactor/ziglings.

-To create a new project, create a directory for it, cd to the directory, and enter `zip init-exe`.
-This creates the file `build.zig` and a `src` directory containing `main.zig`.
-`.zig` files often begin with `const std = @import(“std”);` The main function is defined with `pub fn main() !void { … }` The ! means the function can return an error value.

 To create a new library, enter `zip init-lib`.